10 March - 13 April 2021

 What applies for applications to or grants from other funding bodies?

 If your application to the Swedish Research Council relates to the same project concept as a grant you have already been awarded by, or are applying for to another funding body, please describe this.

 You must include minimum 1 and maximum 4 participating researchers in your application.
-Participating researchers are other researchers with a doctoral degree or corresponding competence, who represent the researcher team participating in the network at their respective HEIs.
+Participating researchers are other researchers with doctoral degrees or corresponding competence who represent participating research teams at their respective HEIs in the network.
 At least one of these shall be active at a foreign HEI.

 Costs and grant amounts